Introduction: What Is IELTS and Why Does It Matter for Your Future?

 - Settlement and citizenship applications

-Cost: Typically higher than standard IELTS due to additional security requirements
+Cost: Typically higher due to additional security requirements

-Major 2026 Update: IELTS One Skill Retake (OSR) Explained
+Major 2026 Update: IELTS One Skill Retake Explained

-This is a game-changer for many test-takers!
-Introduced to reduce the burden of retaking the entire test, the One Skill Retake option allows eligible candidates to retake a single section instead of all four.
+This game-changer reduces the burden of retaking the entire test.
+The One Skill Retake option allows eligible candidates to retake a single section.

 How It Works:

-- If you’re unhappy with your score in one specific skill (Listening, Reading, Writing, or Speaking), you can retake just that section
+- If unhappy with one specific skill score (Listening, Reading, Writing, or Speaking), retake just that section

-- You must retake within a specific timeframe (usually 60 days from the original test date)
+- Must retake within specific timeframe (usually 60 days from original test date)

-- Your original scores for the other three skills remain valid
+- Original scores for other three skills remain valid

 Eligibility: